rezich/DigiPenAgainstHumanity/README.md

 BFA-themed cards, as well as cards that focus on other degree programs would be welcome additions to future versions as well.

-*DigiPen Against Humanity* will never contain cards that make personal attacks on individuals.
-Any cards that name specific individuals will only do so because they have my utmost respect.
+*DigiPen Against Humanity* retains much of the offensive nature of the game it is based on, and does so all in good fun. *DigiPen Against Humanity* will never contain cards that make personal attacks on individuals.
+Any cards that do name specific individuals will only do so because they have my utmost respect.